-The following section on detention basins is not included in the Sonoma County Water's the Agency Flood Control Design Criteria.
-FMDM.
-The FMDM outlines two risk-related design criteria for general detention facilities, including emergency outflow structures and high-flow conveyance routes, which that shall be adhered to.
+The following section on detention basins is not included in the FMDM.
+The FMDM outlines two risk-related design criteria for general detention facilities, including emergency outflow structures and high-flow conveyance routes, which shall be adhered to.
 These provisions shall be superseded if, at any point, additional and detailed detention design criteria are added to the FMDM.
 Design of detention facilities must also meet applicable criteria set forth by Marin/Sonoma Mosquito and Vector Control District requirements (MSMVCD).
-MSMVCD requirements are based on California State Health and Safety Code Division 3, Chapter 1, Article 5, Section 2060 et-al. (State Health and Safety Code).
+MSMVCD requirements are based on California State Health and Safety Code Division 3, Chapter 1, Article 5, Section 2060 et al. (State Health and Safety Code).
 Therefore, it is not within the City's or City Engineer's purview to grant variances from the MSMVCD requirements.

-Detention basins are natural or constructed basins, oversized pipes, or or-underground vaults; that receive and holdattenuate storm-water runoff to reduce downstream peak flows for flood control purposes and/or, to enhance water quality, or to alleviate hydromodification impacts.
-Detention basins to be owned and maintained by the City as public infrastructure due to existing storm drain infrastructure capacity issues are allowed as an alternative to requiring upsizing of the existing storm drain infrastructure, beginning at the downstream outfall and progressing upstream until current capacity requirements are met, are only with the allowed with a variance approval of from the City Engineer.-Without a variance approval, projects connecting to City storm drain infrastructure that do not meet current City design criteria shall be required to upsize the existing storm drain system originating at the outfall progressing upstream as required until the system meets current City standards.
-Providing a detention basin due to insufficient existing storm drain infrastructure capacities in-lieu of requirements to upsize the existing storm drain system is subject to acceptance and approval of the City Engineer, with agreement from the impacted City department director(s), and shall not be assumed to be an approved path forward.
+Detention basins are natural or constructed basins, oversized pipes, or underground vaults that attenuate stormwater runoff to reduce downstream peak flows for flood control purposes, to enhance water quality, or to alleviate hydromodification impacts.
+Detention basins to be owned and maintained by the City as public infrastructure due to existing storm drain infrastructure capacity issues are allowed as an alternative to requiring upsizing of the existing storm drain infrastructure, beginning at the downstream outfall and progressing upstream until current capacity requirements are met, are only allowed with a variance approval from the City Engineer.
+Without a variance approval, projects connecting to City storm drain infrastructure that do not meet current City design criteria shall be required to upsize the existing storm drain system originating at the outfall progressing upstream as required until the system meets current City standards.
+Providing a detention basin due to insufficient existing storm drain infrastructure capacities in lieu of requirements to upsize the existing storm drain system is subject to acceptance and approval of the City Engineer, with agreement from the impacted City department director(s), and shall not be assumed to be an approved path forward.

-Publicly maintained storm-water ponds with permanent pools of water are prohibited except where they provide multiple benefits, to-includeing groundwater recharge, flood mitigation, and recreational opportunities consistent with various City Master Plans, including, but not limited to, the Citywide Creek Master Plan, Storm Drain Master Plan (in development as of 7/28/2023), and General Plan.
-Projects proposing these facilities shall prepare an operation and maintenance plan (O&M Plan), -including all annual and recurring costs and how vector concerns will be mitigated.
+Publicly maintained stormwater ponds with permanent pools of water are prohibited except where they provide multiple benefits, including groundwater recharge, flood mitigation, and recreational opportunities consistent with various City Master Plans, including, but not limited to, the Citywide Creek Master Plan, Storm Drain Master Plan (in development as of 7/28/2023), and General Plan.
+Projects proposing these facilities shall prepare an operation and maintenance plan (O&M Plan), including all annual and recurring costs and how vector concerns will be mitigated.
 The O&M Plan also needs to include the funding source for the operation and maintenance of the facility.
-If the funding source is to be the responsibility of the City, the City fund to be used to implement the O&M Plan (e.g., General funds, specific enterprise funds, etc.) needs to be expressly stated, and agreed to by the impacted department director(s) and the City Engineer.
-The O&M Plan must receive approval from all departments that will have with operation and maintenance responsibilities to the feature, which may include Recreation, and and Parks Department, Department of Transportation and Public Works TPW, and Santa Rosa Water Department.
-Grounds for rejection can consist of include insufficient funds in the funding source or staff to operate and maintain the asset as outlined in the O&M Plan.
-However, a Approval may be granted provided the applicant/developer executes a binding agreement to provide funding, in perpetuity, for the operation and maintenance costs associated with these facilities, including City staff time.
+If the funding source is to be the responsibility of the City, the City fund to be used to implement the O&M Plan (e.g., General funds, specific enterprise funds, etc.) needs to be expressly stated and agreed to by the impacted department director(s) and the City Engineer.
+The O&M Plan must receive approval from all departments with operation and maintenance responsibilities to the feature, which may include Recreation and Parks, TPW, and Water.
+Grounds for rejection can consist of insufficient funds in the funding source or staff to operate and maintain the asset as outlined in the O&M Plan.
+Approval may be granted provided the applicant/developer executes a binding agreement to provide funding, in perpetuity, for the operation and maintenance costs associated with these facilities, including City staff time.